artmarkov/fm2/ReadMe.md

 It will install into bower_components/fm2 by default unless you have bower configured to install elsewhere.

-**(2)** Make a copy of the default configuration file ("filemanager.config.default.json" located in the scripts directory), removing the '.default' from the end of the filename, and edit the options according to the following wiki page : https://github.com/simogeo/Filemanager/wiki/Filemanager-configuration-file
+**(2)** Make a copy of the default configuration file ("fm2.ui.config.default.json" located in the dist/config directory), removing the '.default' from the end of the filename, and edit the options according to the following wiki page : https://github.com/jlaustill/fm2/wiki/Filemanager-configuration-file

-   Having a look on configuration cases study may also be helpful to you : https://github.com/simogeo/Filemanager/wiki/Specify-user-folder%2C-configuration-cases
+> I have not testeg FCKEditor, please give me feedback if you do

 **(3a)** If you are integrating the FileManager with FCKEditor, open your fckconfig.js file and find the lines which specify what file browser to use for images, links, etc. Look toward the bottom of the file.
 You will need to change lines such as this: